 Proposals are sought from college and university mathematical sciences faculty working in partnership with middle and/or high school mathematics teachers.
 Interested middle and high school teachers are strongly encouraged to seek out college and university mathematic sciences faculty in the formulation of proposals to benefit middle and high school students.
 The Foundation is particularly interested in projects originating from the middle or high schools.
 Proposed projects may replicate existing successful projects, adapt components of such projects, or be new.

 Projects should provide enrichment and extension activities for students which lead to heightened interest in and appreciation of mathematics.
 The projects should encourage students to continue studies of mathematics in high school and college and should better prepare them for those studies.
 Projects are designed to provide active enrichment activities, beyond classroom coursework, for students who show promise or interest in mathematics and are not intended for remedial help for students who need assistance in order to succeed in their coursework in mathematics.
+Projects must be open to all talented students in the applicant pool.
 Undergraduate and graduate students may provide role models and work directly with students under the tutelage of faculty from both the college or university and middle or high school.
 Participating in the DMEG Projects should benefit graduate, college, and pre-college students.

 Active engagement in doing mathematics and mentoring of each student participant are essential features.
 Students should be made aware of career opportunities in mathematics and mathematically intensive disciplines.